Social commerce strategies: from browsing to buying on social media

 Influencer marketing and partnerships

-Micro-influencers vs macro-influencers
+Micro-influencers vs. macro-influencers

 Long-term partnerships